HuttunenBe/Huttunenbe/README.md

 Hi! 👩‍💻 My name is Beniitta Huttunen.
-I'm a **Full Stack Web Developer** student at **Business College Helsinki**. 💻 I'm Currently living my dream of becoming a web developer and working hard to make it happen.
+I'm a **Full Stack Web Developer** student at **Business College Helsinki**. 💻 Currently living my dream of becoming a web developer and working hard to make it happen.

 💡 I love problem-solving, tackling new challenges and building things from scratch.
 Getting stuck on difficult challenges and finally finding solutions is what keeps me going and makes me wanna learn more.